Thurston County announces 36 more COVID-19 cases on Thursday

 ▪ Pacific County reported a total of 688 cases with nine deaths as of Wednesday.

-In the U.S., 25.7 million cases have been reported as of Thursday with nearly 432,000 deaths, according to Johns Hopkins University data.
+In the U.S., nearly 25.9 million cases had been reported as of Friday with more than 435,000 deaths, according to Johns Hopkins University data.

-Globally, more than 101 million cases have been reported and nearly 2.2 million people have died as of Thursday, the data show.
+Globally, 101.8 million cases had been reported and more than 2.2 million people had died as of Friday, the data show.

 Comments